Scoring Your Credit - How's Your FICO?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How many months do you make late payments?
+- Payment History — How often do you make late payments?

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-You can get approved for a loan with a lower score, but the interest paid in the long run could be more than double the amount of an individual with a better credit score.
+Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
+You can qualify for a mortgage with a lower score, but the interest paid over time could be more than double the amount of an individual having a stronger credit score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the first step in purchasing a home.
+Call us at 914-301-3277 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+How do you get a stronger score?
+Building your FICO score takes time.
+It can be rare to make a large-scale change in your number with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some methods to improve your credit score:

-- Correct your credit report.
+- Ensure that your credit history is correct.
 If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the most of your debt sitting on one card.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the most of your debt sitting on a single card.

-- Apply for service station cards or store credit.
-For those who have no credit or low credit, store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and keep up your payments, which will raise your credit.
-You must always avoid maintaining a high balance for too long because these types of cards normally have a surprisingly high interest rate.
+- Store cards and service station cards.
+For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You should always beware of holding a high balance for too long because these types of cards traditionally have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, be sure to pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

-Knowing the ways you can raise your credit score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Joseph Baratta, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Joseph Baratta, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.